wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'goads people into making bad decisions',
     'is removing all traces of its existence',
     'is behind a Cult of doubters',
-    'needs adventurer to kill a rival',
+    'needs adventurers to kill a rival',
     'loves to undermine confidence',
     'will reward the doubtless',
   ];